michaelyinopen/job-shop-collection-web/src/components/JobSetEditor/store/editHistory/documentation/editHistory.README.md

 1. Edit
 2. Combine edits: consecutive edits combine into one field change and one step
 3. Undo/Redo
+4. (optional) Merge/Discard local changes
-4. Local Edit: when refresh, local edit will not be overriden by unrelated remote changes
+5. Local Edit: when refresh, local edit will not be overriden by unrelated remote changes
     1. Can undo/redo the refreshed step
-5. Remote Edit: when refresh, remote edit will be merged(applied to form data)
+6. Remote Edit: when refresh, remote edit will be merged(applied to form data)
     1. Can undo/redo the refreshed step
-6. Same Edits: when refresh, local and remote could have made the same edit
+7. Same Edits: when refresh, local and remote could have made the same edit
-7. Conflicting Edits: when local and remote have conflicting edits, for each conflict type:
+8. Conflicting Edits: when local and remote have conflicting edits, for each conflict type:
     1. Unapply the conflict operation
         1. Undo/redo the refreshed step
     2. Reapply the conflict operation